rathodharsh395/ClassTestProject/README.md

 # ClassTestProject Date:11.04.2023
 1. DBConfig-SetterBasedInjection
-Create a class called DBconfig  with the below attributes driverName	String url	        String userName	  String password	  String
+Create a class called DBconfig  with the below attributes driverName	 String, url	        String, userName	   String, password	   String,

 Include getters and setters for all the above mentioned attributes.
 DBConfig class should be registered as a bean with the spring container via XML file The  attributes inside the DBConfig should be configured in the xml with the below values

-Attribute Name	Value
+Attribute Name	& Value
-driverName    	com.mysql.jdbc.Driver
+driverName    	com.mysql.jdbc.Driver,
-url	            jdbc:mysql:@localhost:3306/dbName
+url	            jdbc:mysql:@localhost:3306/dbName,
-userName	      root
+userName	      root,
-password	      root
+password	      root,

 The values for these attributes should be injected via setter based injection.
 Create class called EmployeeDAO that has below attribute